Tom Vilsack: Governor of Iowa (1999-2007)

-In 2002 he won his second term in office by defeating Republican challenger attorney Doug Gross by eight percentage points.
+In 2002 he won his second term as Governor by defeating Republican challenger attorney Doug Gross by 83,837 votes.

 In the first year of his second term, Vilsack used a line-item veto, later ruled unconstitutional by the Iowa Supreme Court, to create the Grow Iowa Values Fund, a $503 million appropriation designed to boost the Iowa economy by offering grants to corporations and initiatives pledged to create higher-income jobs.
-He vetoed portions of the bill that would have cut income taxes and eased business regulations.
+He vetoed portions of the bill that would have cut income taxes and ease business regulations.
 After a special session of the Iowa General Assembly on September 7, 2004, $100 million in state money was set aside to honor previously made commitments.
 The Grow Iowa Values Fund was reinstated at the end of the 2005 session: under the current law, $50 million per year will be set aside over the next ten years.

 For most of Vilsack's tenure as governor, Republicans held effective majorities in the Iowa General Assembly.
 Following the November 2, 2004, elections, the fifty-member Senate was evenly split between Democrats and Republicans, and Republicans held a 51–49 majority in the House of Representatives.

 In July 2005, Vilsack signed an executive order allowing all felons who had served their sentences to vote.
 Approximately 115,000 felons regained their voting rights.
 He said: "When you've paid your debt to society, you need to be reconnected and re-engaged to society."
 Previously, convicted felons were disenfranchised, but could petition the governor to initiate a process, normally requiring six months, to restore their right to vote.